jerazmus/Automation.Old/README.md

 ### If you're using Playwright for the first time, remember to navigate to solution folder using PowerShell and execute command:

 `pwsh Automation.Core\bin\Debug\net6.0\playwright.ps1 install`

+### For API tests there is a small API application prepared in the `Application/` folder.
+Further information about setting it up in the solution README file.